 Conscious Mind and Perception

 Do we know what determines the top-down cortical influences of perceptions?
-While many influences are unconscious can anything be consciousness2learned about perceptions through study of conscious mental behavior?
+While many influences are unconscious can anything be learned about perceptions through study of conscious mental behavior?
 Does conscious mental focus determine perceptions?

 Conscious focused attention is actually rare in ordinary human life.
 Most of the time people are buffeted by random influences and suggestions from the environment, social interactions, and the 24/7 media assault.
 We, often, respond unconsciously to these constant suggestions and demands.